jazenwong/wong-blog/_posts/alchemy/2020-04-11-prologue-challenging-coca-cola.markdown

 > <strong>"We need to produce a drink that tastes nicer than Coke, that costs less than Coke, and that comes in a really big bottle so people get value for money." (page ix)</strong>

 Makes sense right?
+If we market a product that's in every way "better" than Coke, we'll succeed in competing with Coke.

-But there's a beverage that is "worse tasting" than Coke, more expensive, and comes in a small bottle that rivals Coke — Red Bull.
-It doesn't pay to always be logical.
+But what if we marketed a product that's "worse tasting" than Coke, more expensive, and comes in a small bottle?
+Could that succeed?
+Turns out, it can, enter Red Bull.
+When a research agency did a study on what the international consumer reaction to the flavor of Red Bull would be, turns out people really hated the taste.
+Yet, they went with the flavor, and to this day, Red Bull is one of the most successful beverages in the market.

 ## My Thoughts:

-This reminds me of Steve Job's obsession with getting just the right shade of white for his products.
-What if instead a market research team was tasked with choosing the iPod's color?
-What if the iPod was initially released in blue... how would that have affected the success of the iPod?
+Deciding to keep Red Bull's flavor despite the negative feedback from market research reminds me of Steve Job's obsession with getting just the right shade of white for Apple's products.
+He didn't ask a market research team to choose the color for the iPod, he took that creative decision into his own hands.

+For fun, let's imagine it was instead a market research team was tasked with choosing the iPod's color?
+What if the results came back choosing blue as the winner?
+Imagine if the iPod was initially released in blue... how would that have affected the success of the iPod?

 This raises the question, when should we use market research and when shouldn't we?
 What role does market research play in design and marketing?

-Steve Jobs was famous for saying, "customers don’t know what they want until we’ve shown them."
+Steve Jobs famously said, "customers don’t know what they want until we’ve shown them."

-Henry Ford was famous for saying, "If I'd asked customers what they wanted, they would have told me, “A faster horse!”
+Henry Ford famously said, "If I'd asked customers what they wanted, they would have told me, “A faster horse!”

 What's the balance?
 I came across this article written by Bob Gilbreath, called [That Steve Jobs Research Quote Should RIP](https://medium.com/@mktgwithmeaning/that-steve-jobs-research-quote-should-rip-e8f3335ec66), that argued that market research does have a specific place in designing products and experiences: